suren-m/cw/labs/02_kubernetes/05_jobs.md

 * Create a directory called `jobs` within `cw_labs/kubernetes` directory.

-* Set your terminal's current working directory to the newly created `jobs` directory, either via `vs code GUI` or doing a `cd` on bash. (similar to how we did this in previous labs.
-If in doubt, take a look at 00_setup.md)
+* Set your terminal's current working directory to the newly created `jobs` directory, either via `vs code GUI` or doing a `cd` on bash. (similar to how we did this in previous labs)

 ---